Our Dairy Sheep Flock

 We intentionally decided to focus on mixed dairy breeds for our sheep flock to optimize their hardiness and milk production.

 Blossom was born in Texas in December of 2022.
 She is a 75% Awassi, 25% East Friesian dairy ewe who has had twin lambs during each of her lambings.
 Blossom has a sweet personality and is a fantastic mother.
-She is trained to the milking stanchion and is easy to hand-milk.
-Blossom is now getting a well-deserved break from parenting and milking and will be bred to Thomas this winter.
+She is trained to the milking stanchion and is easy to hand- and machine milk.
+Blossom was bred to Thomas and gave birth to two healthy ram lambs, "M6" and "M7", who are available for $500 each.

 Rosie was born in April 2024 in Colorado.
-She is a 66% East Friesian, 20% Lacaune, 14% Polypay dairy ewe who we also decided not to breed her first year to give us time to learn.
-Rosie is very personable, curious and sweet and will surely be a fantastic mama next spring.
-We are planning on breeding her to Thomas this winter.
+She is a 66% East Friesian, 20% Lacaune, 14% Polypay dairy ewe who is very personable, curious and sweet.

 Hops is one of Blossom's ram lambs born on our farm in May 2025.
 He is 45.5% East Friesian, 37.5% Awassi, 8.5% Lacaune, 8.5% Polypay and is growing up beautifully.
-We love Hops’s sweet and goofy personality (and handsome looks) and he will stay on our farm and 'service' our new, unrelated East Friesian/ Lacaune ewes.
+We love Hops’s sweet and goofy personality (and handsome looks).
+He bred Carnation and Daisy for 2026 spring lambs and they had 1 ewe lamb and 1 ram lamb.

 Our Rams

-Timmy is an East Friesian/ Lacaune ram lamb who also came to us from Montana but is unrelated to Thomas and all of our ewes.
+Timmy is an 50% East Friesian/ 50% Lacaune ram who came to us from Montana but is unrelated to Thomas and all of our ewes.

 He has a sweet disposition and we can't wait to get some more black lambs from him.